 At this point, I assume Google looked at my ads and decided they did indeed violate their policy.

-Next, though, instead of alerting me to the fact that my ads were against their policy and not running them, Google decided the appropriate course of action was to permanently suspend me from using Adwords.
+Instead of alerting me to the fact that my ads were against their policy and not running them, Google decided the appropriate course of action was to permanently suspend me from using Adwords.
 Forever.

 “Not to worry,” I thought.
 “Those folk at Google are smart and reasonable.
 When they hear what’s happened, they’ll realise a permanent ban was a bit heavy-handed and re-enable my account.”

-I Try to Contact Google, but am Ignored
+I Try to Contact Google

 I filled out their online complaint form, asking for a more human interaction.
 Again, nothing but a template reply.

-Google refused to engage with me in any meaningful way.
+Despite several weeks of me trying to contact someone relevant, Google refused to engage with me in any meaningful way.

 Barred from Accessing 91% of UK Search Traffic